ibarrasb/mern-jwt-user/README.md

 ```
 npm install
 ```
 ## !
-When running the app the server and the client need to be running concurrently in order to work !
+When running the app, the server and the client need to be running concurrently in order to work !
 ## Usage

 Run the command in the root of the directory to launch db server and react app